edespino/cloudberry-site/docs/sql-stmts/create-user.md

 ## Compatibility

-The `CREATE USER` statement is a Cloudberry Database extension.
+The `CREATE USER` statement is a Apache Cloudberry extension.
 The SQL standard leaves the definition of users to the implementation.

 ## See also